Patreon/platform-documentation/source/includes/_endpoints_v2.md

 Attribute | Type | Description
 --------- | ---- | -----------
-addressee | string | Full recipient name Can be null. line_1 | string | First line of street address Can be null. line_2 | string | Second line of street address Can be null. postal_code | string | Postal or zip code Can be null. city | string | City state | string | State or province name Can be null. country | string | Country phone_number | string | Telephone number Can be null. created_at | string (UTC ISO format) |
-confirmed | boolean | Whether the address was confirmed post creation confirmed_at | string (UTC ISO format) | When this address was last confirmed, set by `confirmed` action attribute Can be null.
+addressee | string | Full recipient name.
+Can be null. line_1 | string | First line of street address.
+Can be null. line_2 | string | Second line of street address.
+Can be null. postal_code | string | Postal or zip code.
+Can be null. city | string | City state | string | State or province name.
+Can be null. country | string | Country phone_number | string | Telephone number.
+Can be null. created_at | string (UTC ISO format) | Datetime this address was created. confirmed | boolean | `true` if the address was confirmed post creation. confirmed_at | string (UTC ISO format) | When this address was last confirmed, set by `confirmed` action attribute.
+Can be null.

 ### Address Relationships